montsegv-2/mega-library/README.md

 3. **Open Project:**
    * Open Visual Basic 6.
    * Go to "File" -> "Open Project".
-   * Navigate to the extracted folder and  your file .vbp
+   * Navigate to the extracted folder and open your file .vbp

 ### Database Connection
 1. **Import Data:**